softprops/less-sbt/README.md

     addSbtPlugin("me.lessis" % "less-sbt" % "0.1.9")

-If you have not already added the sbt community plugin resolver, to this here as well with
+If you have not already added the sbt community plugin resolver, add this here as well with

     resolvers += Resolver.url("sbt-plugin-releases",
       new URL("http://scalasbt.artifactoryonline.com/scalasbt/sbt-plugin-releases/"))(